MGIC Investment Corporation (MTG) Shares Decline Despite Market Challenges

-MGIC Investment Corporation (NYSE: MTG) has seen a decline in its stock price by -2.26 in relation to its previous close of 15.47.
-However, the company has experienced a 0.13% gain in its stock price over the last five trading sessions.
+The stock price of MGIC Investment Corporation (NYSE: MTG) has plunged by -1.35 when compared to previous closing price of 15.56, but the company has seen a 1.45% gain in its stock price over the last five trading sessions.
 Barron’s reported on 06/28/21 that The Housing Market Is Still Hot.
 That’s Good News for These Three Mortgage Insurers.

 Is It Worth Investing in MGIC Investment Corporation (NYSE: MTG) Right Now?

-MGIC Investment Corporation (NYSE: MTG) has a price-to-earnings ratio that is above its average at 5.44x. and a 36-month beta value of 1.34.
-Opinions on the stock are mixed, with 6 analysts rating it as a “buy,” 0 as “overweight,” 2 as “hold,” and 0 as “sell.”
+MGIC Investment Corporation (NYSE: MTG) has a higher price-to-earnings ratio of 5.53x compared to its average ratio,, and the 36-month beta value for MTG is at 1.34.
+Analysts have varying views on the stock, with 6 analysts rating it as a “buy,” 0 rating it as “overweight,” 2 as “hold,” and 0 as “sell.”

 Unlock the Hottest Top 10 Penny Stocks Today!
 Discover Now